ino9dev/ltml/README.md

 - [ ] implement to handle Transactions syntax
 - [ ] implement to execute interpreter modeled load tests
 - [ ] implement to handle Transaction syntax and convert function from Fiddler 4
+- [ ] implement to handle interpriter mode
 - Phase3
 - [ ] implement to handle Load Generator syntax and Load Generator without JMeter remote execution
 - [ ] implement to handle difference of locale with load generator